symbol/symbol-docs/source/getting-started/setup-workstation.rst

 Setting up the development environment
 **************************************

-By then, you should have loaded an account with some XEM.
-Then, it is time to choose a programming language.
-Pick the one you feel most comfortable with, or just follow project requirements.
+It is time to choose a programming language.
+Pick the one you feel most comfortable with, or follow your project requirements.

-After that, create a folder for your new project and run the instructions for the selected language.
+Create a folder for your new project and run the instructions for the selected language.

 TypeScript and JavaScript
 =========================